cjoakim/azure-cosmosdb-iot/README.md

 SELECT TOP 1 * FROM c order by c.epoch desc

 SELECT * FROM c WHERE c.pk = 'device1' and c.seq = 2039 order by c.epoch desc

+SELECT TOP 3 * FROM c WHERE c.pk = 'device2' order by c.epoch desc
 ```

 Spatial Query with GPS coordinates (Events with 10-meters of the PDX marathon start and finish lines):